ROBERT J. SCUDIERI. STM, M.Div., D.Min.

 In 1991, after a sabbatical as a Research Fellow at Yale Divinity School, he wrote the book, Apostolic Church: One, Holy, Catholic and Missionary – a book on missions used by various seminaries.
 He is writing his first novel, an autobiographical novel based on the life of the business and political leader LK Wood due out in January 2016.

 He has recently begun an on line publishing business, Mission Nation Publishing Co, to publish books about the Missionaries to America, courageous immigrant leaders who are risking their lives to come to the United States to bring the gospel to this country.

-Dr. Scudieri and his wife Lynn love spending their time with two adult children and five beautiful grandchildren.
+Dr. Scudieri and his wife Lynn love spending their time with their adult children and five beautiful grandchildren.

 Keriz Rosado: Writer

 Chris graduated from LaSalle University with a Bachelor of Arts degree in Communications, concentrating in Journalism and Public Relations with a dual minor in Art History and English Literature.
 From there her love of media drew her into radio where she became a producer for Philadelphia’s Sports/Talk station, later becoming their traffic coordinator.